henry2004y/minimal_test/_posts/2021-09-10-Kalman-Filter.md

 \end{eqnarray}\\]
 where \\( P_k^- \\) is the error covariance (which increases with steps).
 In a single state case, \\( P_k^- \\) is just the deviation of the prediction at step k.

-These precditions are then fed to the update step
+These predictions are then fed to the update step
 \\[\begin{eqnarray}
 K_k &= \frac{P_k^- C^T}{CP_k^-C^T+R}, \\\\
 \hat{x}_k &= \hat{x}_k^- + K_k(y_k - C\hat{x}_k^-), \\\\